Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

 - Export HAR files for audit and collaboration

-Happy sniffing, and may your beacons always fire correctly!
+Happy sniffing, and may your network requests always behave as expected!